southsudan/ureport/README.md

 Where `<*****>` is the name of the submodule

-Ok you now have a working codebase hopefully.
+Ok you now have a working codebase, hopefully.

 ## TODO - Initialise the database
 ## TODO - Run the server and celery